RockitBootcamp/Full-Stack-LAMP/Milestones/m3/PHP Project/Readme.md

 #### Extra Credit

-- style the input fields to show an error
+- Style the input fields to be red-ish to indicate an error
-- style the input fields to show a correct value

 ### `account.php`